 Bob and John are buddies.
 Bob has an idea for an app but needs money.
 Bob pitches the idea to John, who believes it is a great opportunity.
 John puts up $50,000 to fund the business.
 Bob and John agree to split ownership 50-50 and work full-time at the company.
 Bob and John form an LLC but do not create an operating agreement.

-The company loses money the first year of operation, and John loses interest.
+The company loses money in the first year of operation, and John loses interest.
 He starts showing up only a few days a week, leaving Bob to carry the extra workload.
 Like a marriage going bad, matters become tense between the men.
 Bob and John discuss different buyout options to get John out of the business but can’t agree on a resolution.
-Tempers flair and the next thing anyone knows, the parties are in court accusing each other of all types of malfeasance.
+Tempers flare and the next thing anyone knows, the parties are in court accusing each other of all types of malfeasance.
 After a year, the court forces through a settlement that neither party is happy with, particularly given the significant legal fees involved in the litigation.

 An operating agreement could’ve prevented the strife.